Carly Findlay: Writing

 Findlay was a writer from a young age, and started her self-titled blog in 2009.
 Findlay's blog details events in her life, her experience of life with ichthyosis, and commentary as an appearance activist.

 Findlay has written for a variety of online and traditional media, including the ABC, SBS, Sydney Morning Herald, The Guardian, The Age, Essential Baby, Kidspot, Ravishly, Frankie Magazine, and Mamamia.
 After a journalist described Findlay as an appearance activist, she claimed the title and has since written on a range of topics related to appearance diversity and disabilities in general.
 Her writing appears in anthologies - Growing Up African in Australia (edited by Maxine Beneba Clarke), Women of a Certain Rage, and Me Too - Stories from the Australian Movement, as well as in Bec Sparrow's Ask Me Anything and Tara Moss's Speaking Out.
 She was included in 200 women who will change the way you will see the world.

 Representation

 A common theme of Findlay's work is the importance of representation of people of diverse appearance in the media, fashion, and general life.
 She takes “back the [ableist] gaze through social media” and her blog, using them as a platform to promote her brand, her love of fashion, ableism and the treatment and pain she experiences in association with her condition.

 Part of Findlay's push for representation is the need for disabled people to control how their stories are told, stopping disability being a tragedy or a burden to be overcome, and a push against so-called inspiration porn, a term coined by Stella Young.

-“In fairy tales, the characters who look different are often cast as the villain or monsters.
-It's only when they shed their unconventional skin that they are seen as 'good' or less frightening.
-There are very few stories where the character that looks different is the hero of the story ...
-I've been the hero of my story - telling it on my own terms, proud about my facial difference and disability, not wanting a cure for my rare, severe and sometimes confronting skin condition, and knowing that I am beautiful even though I don't have beauty privilege.”
+Findlay's work examines the depiction of physical differences and disabilities in literature, advocating for personal agency and self-acceptance rather than medical normalization.